DCC-EX/dcc-ex.github.io/docs/ex-turntable/test-and-tune.md

 \|EX-CS\| serial console, **not** the \|EX-TT\| serial console.

 Referring to
-`reference/developers/hal-config:adding a new device`{.interpreted-text
-role="ref"}, skip ahead to `reference/developers/hal-config:checking the driver`{.interpreted-text
-role="ref"}, and the output you\'re looking for to validate the
+`reference/developers/hal-config:adding a new device`, skip ahead to `reference/developers/hal-config:checking the driver`, and the output you\'re looking for to validate the
 \|EX-TT\| device driver is loaded and connected successfully is below:

 ``` cpp